 - 503.2.7 Grade.
-The grade of the fire apparatus access road shall be within the limits established by the fire code official based on the fire department's apparatus. - 503.3 Marking.
-Where required by the fire code official, approved signs or other approved notices shall be provided for fire apparatus access roads to identify such roads or prohibit the obstruction thereof.
-Signs or notices shall be maintained in a clean and legible condition at all times and be replaced or repaired when necessary to provide adequate visibility. - 503.4 Obstruction of fire apparatus access roads.
+The grade of the fire apparatus access road shall be within the limits established by the fire code official based on the fire department's apparatus. - 503.2.8 Angles of approach and departure.
+The angles of approach and departure for fire apparatus access roads shall be within the limits established by the fire code official based on the fire department's apparatus. - 503.3 Marking.
+Where required by the fire code official, approved signs or other approved notices or markings that include the words NO PARKING-FIRE LANE shall be provided for fire apparatus access roads to identify such roads or prohibit the obstruction thereof.
+The means by which fire lanes are designated shall be maintained in a clean and legible condition at all times and be replaced or repaired when necessary to provide adequate visibility. - 503.4 Obstruction of fire apparatus access roads.
 Fire apparatus access roads shall not be obstructed in any manner, including the parking of vehicles.
 The minimum widths and clearances established in Section 503.2.1 shall be maintained at all times. - 503.5 Required gates or barricades.
-The fire code official is authorized to require the installation and maintenance of gates or other approved barricades across fire apparatus access roads, trails or other accessways, not including public streets, alleys or highways. - 503.5.1 Secured gates and barricades.
+The fire code official is authorized to require the installation and maintenance of gates or other approved barricades across fire apparatus access roads, trails or other accessways, not including public streets, alleys or highways.
+Electric gate operators, where provided, shall be listed in accordance with UL 325.
+Gates intended for automatic operation shall be designed, constructed and installed to comply with the requirements of ASTM F 2200. - 503.5.1 Secured gates and barricades.
 When required, gates and barricades shall be secured in an approved manner.
 Roads, trails and other accessways that have been closed and obstructed in the manner prescribed by Section 503.5 shall not be trespassed on or used unless authorized by the owner and the fire code official.